Manuel Herz

 Manuel Herz is an architect with his own practice in Basel, Switzerland and Cologne, Germany.

+Education

 He was educated at the RWTH Aachen in Germany and at the Architectural Association in London.

 He has received numerous prizes and awards, published widely on Jewish architecture in Germany and has taught at the Bartlett School of Architecture in London and KTH Stockholm.